 My upbringing was influenced by Hatha yoga as taught by my mother, Mary Deslaurier and her teacher Margaret Seidel.
 Hatha yoga originated in India from writings by Patanjali called the yoga sutras, written in Sanskrit around 400 AD.
 Patanjali described yoga as an "eight-limbed path" that outlined a moral and purposeful life from the outside to the inside.
-(Physical postures being only one of those limbs.)
+Physical postures being only one of those limbs.

 My teachings soon developed to include mostly yin yoga poses and philosophy.
 Yin yoga was created by Paulie Zink and adapted by Paul Grilley and Sarah Powers.
 It originated from the ancient Taoist health practices, philosophy and spiritual traditions of China.
 Being in harmony with the rhythm and flow of nature is the essence of Taoist philosophy.
+This practice introduced me to the studies of mindfulness which I still use for stress-reduction today.

 Teachers, Mentors, Authors & Healers